 Recent tours abroad have included concerts at the Almera Festival in the Netherlands, Vasto,

 Parma, Emilia Romagna and Sadurano Festivals in Italy.
-In May 2014 Primavera made its debut
+In May 2014 Primavera made their debut

 at the Perth Festival in Scotland, performing Saint-Saëns' Carnival of the